Grouping Trades in Stocklog+

 See 008: Trade Details (Part 1) for the start of this series

-We are going to use the Grouping (also referred to as stacking) option to keep all history and visually clean up & fit more data into the trading pane.
+We are going to use the Grouping (also referred to as stacking) option to visually clean up & fit more data into the trading window.
 This is what we currently have:

 Notes